Tallwave/guidelines/docs/Platforms.md

 Our clients should be able to manage and publish their content with ease.
 This means that any workflow to manage their content needs to be flexible for their system, and not force them into a foreign paradigm.

-Mordern Content Management Systems have solve this problem.
+Modern Content Management Systems have solve this problem.
 And like any other trending technologies there is a lot of noise, and everyone seems to have an opinion on which platform to use and how to implement it.
-Here at Tallwave, we focus on two platforms (**Drupal** and **WordPress**) mainly because of the size of the community that represents them.
+Here at Tallwave, we focus on two: **Drupal** and **WordPress**, mainly because of the size of the community that represents them.
 A large community means that the platforms are constantly being updated and vetted for security issues.
 Platforms that are continuously updated mean they are constantly evolving and progressing to become better at solving the problems they are built to solve.

 ### WordPress

 People often make the mistake of classifying WordPress as just a blogging platform.
 Although that is a big part of its origin story, WordPress has evolved through the years into a versatile CMS.
 While you can still use WordPress to create a simple blog, it allows for fully functional websites and mobile applications to live on top of it.

 WordPress's greatest asset is that it’s easy to use and flexible enough for most kinds of content; it can be included into nearly every kind of system and environment.
-Another key point is that it has a permissive open source license, meaning that there is no cost to purchase it.
+Another key point is that it has a permissive open source license, meaning that there is no cost to purchase the software itself.

 We can implement WordPress websites or develop custom plugins and themes for our clients.
 Since the market for WordPress themes and plugins is so massive, many are of poor quality and should not be used.
 Part of our expertise is in selecting the proper set of libraries, or building them, for our clients to use.